INSIDE THE MOB MUSEUM

 LAS VEGAS — The Mob Museum features a strong line-up of the most famous and infamous names associated with organized crime along with key artifacts that headline one of the most impressive collections of Mob history under one roof.
 A world-class destination in downtown Las Vegas, the Museum presents an authentic view of the battle between organized crime and law enforcement with an insider’s look at the events and people on both sides of the story.

-The Mob Museum’s signature artifacts include some of the most iconic in Mob history such as the St. Valentine’s Day Wall where seven men affiliated with the Bugs Moran gang were murdered by the South Side Italian gang led by Al Capone in Chicago on February 14, 1929.
+The Mob Museum’s signature artifacts include some of the most iconic in Mob history such as the St. Valentine’s Day Wall where seven men affiliated with the Moran gang were murdered by the South Side Italian gang led by Al Capone in Chicago on February 14, 1929.

 Artifacts belonging to Alphonse Capone, Dion O’Bannion, George Moran, Charlie Luciano, Meyer Lansky, Ben Siegel, Sam Giancana, Joe Bonanno, Frank Rosenthal, Mickey Cohen, Moe Sedway, Tony Spilotro and John Gotti are among the hundreds of other unique and rare items in The Mob Museum.
 Guns, weapons, customized jewelry, personal belongings and hundreds of photographs are among the many artifacts housed within the Museum.
-The Museum’s interactive and highly experiential exhibits also help bring to life the fascinating stories of organized crime and those who fought against it, according to Jonathan Ullman, executive director & CEO of The Mob Museum.
+The Museum’s interactive and highly experiential exhibits also help bring to life the fascinating stories of organized crime and those who fought against it, according to Jonathan Ullman, executive director and CEO of The Mob Museum.

 The Mob Museum is a modern-day museum – highly experiential and interactive.
 Fascinating stories are brought to life through one-of-a-kind artifacts, interactive touch screens and unique ways to engage with law enforcement and organized crime materials.
-For example, visitors can listen to real FBI surveillance tapes on wiretapping equipment and take part in FBI weapons training.

 Some of the subjects explored within The Mob Museum include: